 Perinatal mental health

-During pregnancy, and up to one year after birth, one in five women will experience mental health issues, ranging from anxiety and depression to more severe illness.
+During pregnancy, and up to one year after birth, one in four women will experience mental health issues, ranging from anxiety and depression to more severe illness.

 Midwives and MSWs play a vital role in identifying the signs of poor mental health and supporting women who experience it during pregnancy.